Non-myopic learning in repeated stochastic games: Experts

 \subsection{Leader Strategies}

-A leader strategy tries to encourage its associate to follow a {\em target solution} \cite{LittmanRepeatedNash}.
-The leader plays its own portion of the target solution as long as its associate plays its part.
-However, when the associate deviates from this solution, the leader retaliates in subsequent moves to ensure that the associate does not profit from the deviation.
+A leader strategy encourages its associate to follow a {\em target solution}, by playing its own portion of the target solution as long as its associate plays its part.
+When the associate deviates from the solution, the leader subsequently retaliates so that the associate does not profit from the deviation.

-To derive an effective set of leader strategies, we must do three things.
-First, we must efficiently compute desirable target solutions.
-Second, we must select a set of target solutions, one solution corresponding to each leader strategy we place in $\Phi$.
-Third, we must determine how to punish deviations from the target solution.
+We define our leader experts by (1) identifying potential target solutions, (2) selecting a subset of these solutions, one corresponding to each leader in $\Phi_i$, and (3) defining a punishment (retaliatory) strategy.